There are currently over 150 members of paid staff working for the hospice, including over 40 Hospice at Home nurses and health care assistants.

 I am a Social Worker by profession and have 30 years’ experience as a manager of both teams and services in Derbyshire County Council’s Adult Care Department.
 I have a wide range of experience from working in child protection, adult safeguarding and have worked with people from a variety of client groups.
-Throughout my social work career I have always been committed to empowering people and providing services which are personalised.
-As a manager I have always attempted to develop staff and to create a culture which promotes teamwork and support.
+Throughout my social work career, I have always been committed to empowering people and providing services that are personalised.
+As a manager, I have always attempted to develop staff and to create a culture that promotes teamwork and support.

 I am looking forward to the challenge of leading Treetops Hospice Care in the next stage of its development.
 Our plans for an Inpatient Unit are exciting and I am committed to maintaining our current services and excellent reputation in the community.
 I am proud to be part of the “Treetops’ family”.

 During my career I have worked in front line services as a qualified Occupational Therapist within the fields of mental health, paediatrics and older people, in both acute and community settings.
 In later years, my focus has been on service improvement, redesign and innovation working at a senior management level in NHS organisations and for the Department of Health regionally.
 Prior to my current position I was working as the Senior Transformation Manager for End of Life Care with South Derbyshire clinical commissioning group (CCG).

 I am now the Director for Clinical Services at Treetops Hospice Care and work with a fantastic staff team delivering a range of services including Support and Information, Well-being Days and Day Care, Hospice at Home and Therapeutic Services which include counselling and emotional support, Complementary Therapy and Art Therapy.